nicolecxia/Pet-Adoption-App/README.md

 # Pet-Adoption-App

 This is a Pet Adoption App code by React Native, which uses the FireStore Database for data storage and authentication.
-Users can browse and post pet info for adoption.
+Users can browse, post, and modify pet info for adoption.

 <img width="236" alt="image" src="https://github.com/user-attachments/assets/db508176-1458-4cd8-8294-8af860abe8a2">
 <img width="236" alt="image" src="https://github.com/user-attachments/assets/47f875ff-3175-4f35-8a91-1413e5f09e30">